 Mindfulness for the Holidays

-I’ve heard a saying I agree with, “ Expectations are resentments waiting to happen.”
-I have often gone into family gatherings, milestones, social gatherings, etc., with specific expectations of what I want to get out of said event.
-These could revolve around how I expected someone to respond, the emotions I wanted to feel, or how I wanted the environment to be.
+I’ve heard a saying I agree with: “Expectations are resentments waiting to happen.”
+I have often gone into family gatherings, milestones, social events, etc., with specific expectations of what I want to get out of them.
+These could revolve around how I expected someone to respond, the emotions I wanted to feel, or the environment I wanted.
 The holidays are expected to be joyous, and I always struggled with them growing up.
 I never felt the overwhelming joy that I thought I was supposed to.
 There would be a flood of endorphins right before Christmas morning, and then I would feel like I was having a hangover once I’d opened my gifts.
 I didn’t know what a hangover was as a child, but I would go from having euphoric levels of anxiety/ excitement to it all being over and feeling almost depressed.
-I voiced this feeling as being disappointed with my gifts one year, which my parents considered me ungrateful.
-From their perspective, they had put a lot of effort into the gifts for my siblings, and I complained it was not a welcome contribution.
+I expressed this feeling as disappointment with my gifts one year, which my parents considered ungrateful.
+From their perspective, they had put a lot of effort into the gifts for my siblings, and I complained that it was not a welcome contribution.
 As a child, I started to dread the holidays because of all the loud people descending on our house during Thanksgiving and then the emotional rollercoaster that would occur less than a month after Christmas.

 My mental illness was always present at the holidays, especially when I was in college.
-I didn’t have any coping skills, and the dread of being around so many people would lead to meltdowns where I was sobbing on the floor, and my parents would just look at me and each other wondering, “What is going on with this one?”.
+I didn’t have any coping skills, and the dread of being around so many people would lead to meltdowns where I was sobbing on the floor, and my parents would just look at me and each other, wondering, “What is going on with this one?”
 As I got older and my mental illness became more pronounced, my parents started taking my dread of the holidays more seriously.
-My mom scaled back hosting, and they would adjust their plans to try and help me manage my anxiety.
+My mom scaled back hosting, and they would adjust their plans to try to help me manage my anxiety.
 No one knew I needed more support, help, and guidance than my parents could give me.
 Several years later, I would be assisted in sorting out my holiday blues through years of therapy.
 I have been in therapy off and on for a decade now.
 Not every therapist has been beneficial, but on the whole, I would say therapy is what has allowed me to function as well as I do today and cope with the stressors of everyday life.
 I would highly recommend finding a GOOD therapist for anyone struggling with mental illness, especially around this time of year.
-When looking for a therapist, it’s important to consider their qualifications, experience, and approach to treatment.
+When looking for a therapist, it’s important to consider their qualifications, experience, and treatment approach.
 It may take some trial and error, but finding the right therapist can make a significant difference in managing your mental health during the holidays.

 Leave a comment